 In the 1950s, leathermen had to use their imaginations to create the gear they used.
 Many, like Thom, scoured the local riding-equipment shops and adapted the equestrian bits, bridles, harnesses, and whips for human use.
 In the 1960s, when the leather scene expanded to include custom leather shops, Thom used his artistic abilities to design leather jeans, chaps, and cod-piece pants along with a variety of harnesses and restraints for his partners.

-Thom’s drawings and stories have appeared in Chiron Pages, Daddy, Bandana, Drummer, and the GMSMA newsletter.
-He has also written and illustrated a story for The Power Exchange, a publication for gay s/m women.
+Besides BIKER BAR and The Slave Journals and Other Tales of the Old Guard for Perfectbound Press, Thom has had drawings and stories published in Chiron Pages, Daddy, Bandana, Drummer, and NewsLink, the GMSMA newsletter.
+He also wrote and illustrated a story for The Power Exchange, a publication for gay s/m women.
 The early training and influences of what we now call the Old Guard have been present in all of his relationships, and he has remained true to their values throughout his life.